sachamasry/klepsidra/README.md

 ### Future

 - UI improvements
+  - Improve on cryptic or incomplete UI error messages
   - Resize datetime, duration and duration unit controls to more efficiently use space
   - Start implementing colour palette
   - Improve presentation of currency fields; at present they use an input control of type 'number' which is unintuitive UX